Spark-Devices/official_devices/API/changelogs/spark.md

+# 13.7
+- Qpr3 here we come
+- The most feature rich version of spark with everything included in 13.6 and hella more

 # Version 13.6
 - Completely rebased our source to the may security patch
 - Some features were added some were temporarily removed and some were reworked but in essence we are still hella customizable